MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/switch-from-legacy-mbr-disk-to-gpt-disk-with-windows-10.md

 ---
-title: Switch from legacy MBR disk to GPT disk with Windows 10
+title: Switch From Legacy MBR Disk to GPT Disk With Windows 10
 description: Provides guidance to enable a seamless upgrade and enable the user to leverage new and improved security features of Windows 10. ms.date: 03/23/2023
 ---